ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 The fixed perihelion is a consequence of the use of the simple Newtonian 1/r2 gravitational force (with r as the distance between the Sun and Mercury).
 In reality, the perihelion of Mercury’s orbit moves around the Sun over time, which before Albert Einstein came along was attributed largely to the influence of the other planets.
-Long before the rise of computers, astronomers calculated the planetary influences through painstaking calculations and were able to describe more than 90% of the observed movement.
+Already in 1859, long before the rise of computers, astronomers calculated the planetary influences through painstaking calculations and were able to describe more than 90% of the observed movement.
 The rest was taken as evidence for an as yet undiscovered planet.
 It was not until much later, when Einstein published his theory of general relativity (GR), that the remaining perihelion motion was really understood.